 - Hormonal changes

 - Know the signals (these include tiredness, hyperactivity, excessive yawning, food cravings, mood changes…) and act early

 - Keep hydrated

 - Eat regularly

 - Ensure carers and teachers know and understand the child’s condition

 Does your child suffer from migraine?
-Tell us about it in the comments below.
+Do you have any tips or advice for other parents for migraine in children?
+Tell us in the comments below.